Program Highlights & Benefits

 Saturday classes won't interfere with your work week

-- People who have demonstrated content expertise in one of the teaching areas for middle grades (4-8), secondary (6-12), and all P-12 fields (except special education) and would now like to become certified to teach that area.
+- People who have demonstrated expertise in a Middle Grades (4-8), Secondary (6-12), or P-12 content area and would now like to become certified to teach that subject.

 - People who are looking for a change in careers.

 - People who want to positively influence young lives and make the world a better place.

 The Master of Arts with a concentration in Pedagogy leads to an advanced degree and initial teacher certification in most Middle Grades (4-8), Secondary (6-12), or P-12 fields.
 The program is intended for those who have demonstrated content expertise in a Middle Grades, Secondary or P-12 field and would like to become certified to teach that subject in Georgia.
 Graduates of this program will enter the profession at the master’s degree level (T5).